C-FWES/CCC-Solutions/README.md

 # CCC-Practice-Solutions
-Some solutions to practice problems for the Canadian Computing Challenge in Java.
+Some solutions to senior practice problems for the Canadian Computing Challenge in Java.